cdg77/find-and-replace-js/README.md

 # _Find and Replace_

-##### This app allows you to enter a string, chooses a word to find and provides a replacement for that word.
+##### This app allows you to enter a string, choose a word to find and provides a replacement for that word.

 #### By _**Carlo De Gregorio**_